 When Sergeant Bilko was demobbed, Phil Silvers came to England to play Sergeant Nocker of the Foreign Legion in this high-spirited satire of adventure epics.

-Unjustly accused of being a cheat, Beau West (Jim Dale) joins the French Foreign Legion, where he immediately falls foul of the obnoxious Sergeant Nocker and Sheikh Abdul Abulbul (Bernard Bresslaw).
+Unjustly accused of being a cheat and turned down by Lady Jane Ponsonby (Angela Douglas), Beau West (Jim Dale) joins the Foreign Legion – accompanied by his manservant, Simpson (Peter Butterworth) – where he immediately falls foul of the obnoxious Sergeant Nocker and Sheikh Abdul Abulbul (Bernard Bresslaw).

-Nevertheless, with Kenneth Williams (“there’s many a good fiddle played on an old dune”) and company in attendance, the film is a classic of the series.
+Nevertheless, with Kenneth Williams (“there’s many a good fiddle played on an old dune”) and company in attendance, with the exception of Sid James (absent through illness), the film is a classic of the series.

 Camber Sands near Rye in Sussex doubled for the Sahara Desert during filming.
 Shooting was stopped three times in two days because of snow!

 Phil Silvers received £30,000 for his appearance – the highest fee ever paid to an actor in a Carry On film.

 Bertram (Beau) Oliphant West